fluree/docs.flur.ee/src/content/0.15.0/guides/architecture/blockchain.md

 ### Reproducing state

 Fluree acts as an append-only log, where a new block is generated that contains the Flakes that represent the delta in the ledger's state (and updated version of a database).
-Every previous version can be reproduced by playing the ledger forward from the beiginning of the ledger, but Fluree makes this instantly accessible and queryable via its Time Travel capability - made possibly by Fluree's special bi-temporal indexing method.
+Every previous version can be reproduced by playing the ledger forward from the beginning of the ledger, but Fluree makes this instantly accessible and queryable via its Time Travel capability - made possibly by Fluree's special bi-temporal indexing method.

 ### SmartFunctions (customizable rules)